 Description

-DESCRIPTION: The memorial comprises a large concave brick wall, with a colonnaded walkway along its western face.
-The colonnade is formed from a flat roofed brick structure, with six moderne tiled columns along the front.
-The rear wall of the walkway contains the Roll of Honour above two bench seats separated by a grey, altar-like stone.
-The walkway is closed by a series of iron barred panels, each decorated with three gilt wreaths.
-The central panel contains a gate, affording access to the walkway, and the inside is lit by five circular light wells, each containing a number of circular glass blocks.
+The memorial is constructed from brick and tile.
+It takes the form of a large concave brick wall, with a colonnaded walkway running along its western face.
+The walkway has a flat brick roof supported by six moderne tiled columns along the front.
+The rear wall of the walkway contains a Roll of Honour situated above two bench seats, separated by a grey, altar-like stone.
+The walkway is enclosed by iron barred panels, each decorated with three gilt wreaths; a central panel provides access via a gate.
+Inside the walkway, there are five circular light wells, each containing circular glass blocks.

-The memorial sits opposite the Edgar Mobbs war memorial.
-This was the subject of a separate assessment (National Heritage List 1447457, Grade II*).
-Both memorials form the eastern edge of a triangular public garden.
+The memorial is situated opposite the Edgar Mobbs war memorial and forms the eastern edge of a triangular public garden.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.